zephyrr/FastLEDPainter/znotes.md

 on the Canvas - an animation will ensue.
 Other differences can be done by changing the parameters of the brush (color, location, fading params) between calls.

+The basic concept here is of moving single-LED brushes, which leave a trail of self fading LEDs - but each brush can leave a different type of fading behind.
+Like different comets or fireworks, each with different fade dynamics.

+The Canvas is retained between cycles, unless manually cleared.

 I think multiple Brushes can be animated this way; perhaps multiple Canvases.
+I think multiple brushes are pretty straightforward.
+I believe that each Brush would each overwrite a given pixel if there were multiple brushes passing the same pixel, last wins.

+The Canvas.transfer() method adds the converted HSV -> RGB values to the existing FastLED pixel array elements, after clearing the latter each cycle.
+More than one Canvas could be transferred after clearing the FastLED array after one clearing.
+This uses wrap-around addition, but the NeoPixel version (same author) seems to do manually implemented saturated addition.